Operation Sportpalast: Morning of 9 March

-The six search aircraft were launched at 6:40 am; three were drawn from each of the two Albacore squadrons.
-At this time the Home Fleet was 115 mi to the north-west of Tirpitz, which had rendezvoused with Friedrich Ihn.
+The six search aircraft were launched at 6:40 a.m.; three each from the two Albacore squadrons.
+The Home Fleet was 115 mi to the north-west of Tirpitz, which had rendezvoused with Friedrich Ihn.
 Weather conditions were good.
-The German force was spotted by the pilot of an Albacore at 8:03 am.
+The German force was spotted by the pilot of an Albacore at 8:03 a.m.
 As soon as the sighting report was received, the twelve strike aircraft were ordered to take off.
 Tovey sent a message to their crews stating that they had "a wonderful chance which may achieve the most valuable results".
 The search aircraft maintained contact with Tirpitz.
 After they were spotted, Ciliax judged that a torpedo bomber attack was imminent.
 He ordered the battleship to full speed, directed that the crew take up their action stations and had her floatplanes launched.
 Only one of the float planes could be launched, and once it was in the air Ciliax changed the battleship's course to proceed to Vestfjorden so that she should shelter at Narvik.
 At this time the battleship was only 50 mi from the Norwegian coast.
-Tirpitzs anti-aircraft guns fired on the search aircraft without success, but the float plane damaged one of them and wounded a crewman.
-The other search aircraft were not deterred, and continued to track the German ships.
+Tirpitzs anti-aircraft guns fired on the search aircraft without success but the float plane damaged one of them and wounded a crewman.
+The other search aircraft were not deterred and continued to track the German ships.
 Ciliax requested that the Luftwaffe (German air force) units in Norway provide fighter aircraft to protect his force, but it took several hours for any to be dispatched from nearby airfields.